Cats (musical): Revisions and cut material

 The stage production of Cats has undergone several revisions since its London opening.
 When the show transferred to Broadway, several cuts and rewrites were made with the intention of appealing more to an American audience.
-Additionally, a song entitled "Cat Morgan Introduces Himself" was cut during initial development.
+Additionally, the song "Cat Morgan Introduces Himself" was cut during initial development.
 Lloyd Webber performed this song at the show's 6,138th Broadway performance, when it broke the record to become the longest-running Broadway show.

 "Growltiger's Last Stand"

 The "Growltiger's Last Stand" sequence has been changed multiple times over the course of the show's history.
 In the original London production, the "last duet" for Growltiger and Griddlebone was a setting for an unpublished Eliot poem, "The Ballad of Billy M'Caw".
 For the original Broadway production, the Ballad was replaced with "In Una Tepida Notte", a parody of Italian opera with more slapstick humour.
 This new version was eventually incorporated into all other productions of Cats.

 "Growltiger's Last Stand" has been criticised as being racially offensive.
 The original lyrics, taken directly from the Eliot poem it is based on, included the ethnic slur "Chinks" and this was later replaced with the word "Siamese".
 The number also originally involved the cast putting on "Asian accents" to portray the Siamese cats.

 In the 1998 video version, the entire scene featuring Growltiger was cut.
-By 2016, "Growltiger's Last Stand" had been removed completely from the US and UK productions of the show.
+By 2016, "Growltiger's Last Stand" had been removed completely from the US and UK productions of the show, however, the 2026 Regent's Park production has reintroduced it.